 Lunch only

 What’s better than a friendly local butcher’s shop?
 A butcher’s shop with a bistro attached.
-Only open for lunch, and the daily specials sell out by 12:30 usually, but there’s always a steak on the menu.
+Only open for lunch, and the cheaper ‘ready to go’ specials sell out by 12:30 usually, but there’s always a steak on the to-order menu.
 Friendly happy staff.
 It’s standing room only inside but when the weather allows (or the patio heaters are on) then a table outside is an option.

 There’s an adage that in life you can only ever get two of: cheap, fast, good.
 Presto, and the rest of these lunch spots are the exceptions to that rule.
 If you’re getting your food to go, perhaps to picnic, you’ll find plenty of benches and/or space on the lawn in the aforementioned Karlin Square (Karlinske Namesti) and Lyckovo Namesti (mentioned later) and the park just beyond it at Invalidovna.